Jean Schmidt: Environment

-Taxes and spending

-Schmidt supported the tax cuts championed by President George W. Bush.
-Schmidt called for additional changes to the Internal Revenue Code, such as adopting a flat tax and repealing the estate and capital gains taxes.
-Schmidt also professed to be a fiscal conservative.
-A mailing sent to voters listed four examples of "wasteful spending in Washington," which included "$45,000 to buy gold plated playing cards for Air Force Two!" and "$1.2 million to study the breeding habits of a woodchuck!"

 Abortion and birth control

 Schmidt is anti-abortion.
 When she launched her candidacy, she was president of the Right-to-Life of Greater Cincinnati.
 At the Chatfield College debate, Schmidt said Roe v.
 Wade was "a flawed law made by activist judges" and would "love to see" it reversed.
-Schmidt mailed literature to voters with an endorsement from Paula Westwood, executive director of Cincinnati Right-to-Life.

 Schmidt's proposed HB 598 would ban abortions in Ohio if Roe v.
 Wade were overturned, with no exception for rape or incest.
 Schmidt defended the lack of exceptions to critics, saying that a raped 13-year-old girl who became pregnant should consider it what she called an "opportunity" to help the child they would be forced to carry to term become a "productive human being."
 After the repeal of Roe, Schmidt reaffirmed that she would not offer any exceptions for rape or incest.

 She has refused to rule out banning married couples from being allowed to use birth control.

 Iraq War

-Schmidt made the Iraq War an issue in her initial campaigns for state office.
-She declared on WCET-TV's Forum that "9/11 was a wakeup call.
-We lost our innocence" and praised the Bush foreign policy.
-"The foundation of democracy that has been planted in Afghanistan and Iraq", she said, has inspired reforms in Saudi Arabia, Syria, Lebanon and elsewhere.
-At the Chatfield College debate on July 7, she said of Iraq and Saddam Hussein "We have toppled a terrorist regime, a terrorist madman who now sits in a prison cell.
-This country has gone to the ballot box and made its decision to become a democratic regime."

 Schmidt appeared in public with a button in her lapel containing a photograph of Keith Matthew Maupin, who was at the time the only prisoner of war of the Iraq campaign who had not been freed and who was a native of Clermont County.